mbrandonw/presentations/2024-03-22-macros/presentation.md

 ^ And what can macros do?

-^ Well, first and foremost a macro simply inserts more Swift code into your application that gets compiled right along the rest of your Swift code.
+^ Well, first and foremost a macro simply inserts more Swift code into your application that gets compiled right along the rest of your code.

-^ But macros can also generate diagnostics, such as warnings and errors that are surfaced in Xcode, as well as "fix-its", which gives uses a nice UI in Xcode for altering incorrect code into the correct format.
+^ But macros can also generate diagnostics, such as warnings and errors that are surfaced in Xcode, as well as "fix-its", which gives users a nice UI in Xcode for altering incorrect code into the correct format.

 ^ And finally, in the process of inserting Swift code, macros can apply more macros to your code, allowing the process to continue a few more times.
 However, macros cannot be recursively applied, so the process does always end at some point.